neilhazra/neilhazra.github.io/index.md

 ## Two Wheel Robot

+Project Goals:
+  1. Create a complete, ideal model of an unstable two wheel robot with Lagrangian dynamics
+  2. Use the mathematical model to generate possible robot trajectories from a given starting location to ending location (feed forward control)
+  3. Use the mathematical model to design a time-variant Linear Quatratic Regulator to stabalize and execute the trajectory

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for